 Eligibility for Licensure

-The nursing law of West Virginia addresses criteria for application for licensure.
-The West Virginia Board of Examiners for Registered Professional Nurses has the power to deny opportunity to procure licenses through testing if the applicant has willfully committed a felony under the laws of West Virginia.
+The State Code of West Virginia addresses criteria for application for licensure.
+The West Virginia Board of Examiners for Registered Professional Nurses has the power to deny the opportunity to procure licenses through testing if the applicant has willfully committed a felony under the laws of West Virginia or any other state.
 Any student entering the nursing program who has committed any illegal offenses (felony or misdemeanor) is encouraged to discuss these matters with the director for clarification prior to admission.
 Details are requested when the graduate makes application for licensure.

 The R.N.-to-B.S.N. track is designed to expand the registered nurse’s education.
 This program provides flexibility with a wide continuum of education and experience, based upon advisement and development of an individual growth plan.
 Previous education and experience are evaluated through the use of a professional portfolio.
 The expected competencies of R.N.-to-B.S.N. graduates are the same as those for graduates of the generic baccalaureate program.

 R.N.-to-B.S.N.
 Admission Process

 The following must be submitted to the director one month prior to beginning the first nursing course:

 - Admission interview with advisor;